Paris in January 2023 – Quick Guide by a Local

 French Food Festivals

-Food festivals are always a good idea to start a new year, especially in France, world-reputed for its incredible food, cheese, and wine.
+Food festivals are always a good idea to start a new year, especially in France, which is world-renowned for its incredible food, cheese, and wine.

-Check out our article on the best French food festivals in Paris to see what January has to offer.
+Check out our article on the best French food festivals in Paris to see what January offers.

 Create your Louvre Guide